arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/lauterbach-debugger/content.md

 ***The manual port setting is also useful for Windows systems when you connect multiple boards simultaneously and you would like to select a specific board to be used by TRACE32 for debugging.
 The automatic port selection is disabled when a &GDBPORT definition is found in `system-settings.cmm`.***

-### 4. Running Your First Demo
+### Running Your First Demo

 A number of pre-built demo programs are available in the tool.
 They can be accessed from the "Arduino Projects" menu.
 The following instructions relate to the T32ThreadDebug example.
-However, the other examples follow a similar pattern.
+However, other examples follow a similar pattern.

 The demo directory already includes the symbolic file (.elf) for debugging and the binary file (.bin) for Flash programming.

 ![.elf files contain debug symbols which are required for debugging. .bin files can run directly on the board's hardware](assets/por_ard_trace32_files.svg)

-### ELF File Selection
+#### ELF File Selection

-Select "T32ThreadDebug" from the "Portenta H7 Demos" menu and you will be presented with a dialog called "Elf File Selection".
+Select "T32ThreadDebug" from the "Portenta H7 Projects" menu and you will be presented with a dialog called "Elf File Selection".
 This is where the TRACE32 initial environment can be configured.

 ![Elf File Selection](assets/por_ard_trace32_elf_file_selection.png)

 In this dialog, you can select which variant of the Arduino IDE you would like to use to source ELF files or if you want to use the current directory.
-To follow this tutorial please select "current dir".
+To follow this tutorial, please select "current dir".

-The list to the right of the "Options" selection should then become populated with a number of available ELF files for downloading and debugging.
-Select the one you want with a double click.
-In this case, select "T32ThreadDebug.ino.elf".
+The list on the right of the "Options" selection should then become populated with a number of available ELF files ready for downloading and debugging.
+Select the one you are interested into with a double click.
+In this tutorial, "T32ThreadDebug.ino.elf" has been selected.
 This will also show file attributes such as date, time and size.

 To select an ELF file from a custom directory, click the "File" button underneath the "User's choice" field and browse for the desired ELF file.
-You can opt for changing the behavior of this script the next time it is executed.
+You can decide to change the behavior of this script the next time it is executed.

-If the application has already been programmed to Flash, for instance via the Arduino IDE or a previous TRACE32 session, select "Load debug symbols (program is already in Flash)" to prevent an unnecessary erase and write cycle of the on-chip Flash memory.
+If the application has already been programmed on the Flash, for instance via the Arduino IDE or a previous TRACE32 session, select "Load debug symbols (program is already in Flash)" to prevent an unnecessary erase and write cycle of the on-chip Flash memory.

 If the application has changed or does not match the contents of the Flash, then select "Flash program and load debug symbols".

 Click the "OK" button to confirm all of your choices and start the session.

-### Debugging Session
+#### Debugging Session

 If the Flash is being programmed, TRACE32 will prompt you to double-click the reset button on the board to enable the bootloader mode.
-The built-in green LED of the board fades in and out when in bootloader mode.
+The built-in green LED of the board will fade in and out when the board will be in bootloader mode.
 Click the "OK" button to proceed.
 Diagnostic messages will be displayed in the TRACE32 AREA window whilst the erasing and programming take place.

-The script will then attach to the board and cause TRACE32 to open some debug windows.
-When everything is ready, you should see the Program Counter halted at the entry to the setup() function.
+The script will then be uploaded to the board and cause TRACE32 to open some debug windows.
+When everything is ready, you should see the Program Counter halted at the beginning of the setup() function.
 You may now use the arrow buttons in the toolbar to step through the code and inspect the variables, registers, call stack etc.

 ![TRACE32 debug session on Portenta H7 - T32ThreadDebug demo application](assets/por_ard_trace32_main_screen.png)

 In case of errors, please check the physical connection to the board, check if your host PC has detected the board's serial port and if this is the port configured in TRACE32.
 Reset the board and retry.

-Take a look at the readme.txt file inside the demo directory for further information about the demo.
+Take a look at the `readme.txt` file inside the demo directory for further information about the demo.

 ### Compile and Debug Other Projects

-The provided demos or another project of your choice can be edited, compiled and flashed with the Arduino IDE.
-You can open for example the T32ThreadDebug.ino file with Arduino IDE, build and flash it.
-Flashing is also possible with TRACE32.
+The provided demos or any other project of your choice can be edited, compiled, and flashed with the Arduino IDE.
+You can open for example the `T32ThreadDebug.ino` file in the Arduino IDE, build and flash it.
+Flashing is also possible with TRACE32 tool.

-***IMPORTANT: If you choose to program the Flash from within the Arduino IDE, do not close the IDE after programming; leave it open.
+***IMPORTANT: If you choose to program the Flash within the Arduino IDE, do not close the IDE after programming; leave it open.
 This is very important because, if you close the IDE, it cleans up the temporary build directory which includes the ELF file.***

-The demo directory contains a startup script which will copy the ELF file and the binary file in the current working directory.
-After the startup script is run, you can safely close the Arduino IDE if you don't need it anymore.
+The demo directory contains a startup script that will copy the ELF file and the binary file in the current working directory.
+After the startup script is run, you can safely close the Arduino IDE if you do not need it anymore.

 When you are done with flashing your application to the board, you can switch back to TRACE32.
 Select the type of Arduino IDE.
 If an ELF file is found, double-click to select it, then select "Load debug symbols (program is already in flash)" and click "OK".

-### Startup Script
+### Custom Startup Script

 You may also create a custom startup script for your own application.
 A minimal startup script is shown below.
 Copy it into a text file and save it with a file extension ".cmm".
-To execute it call the menu command "File-->Run Script..." from the TRACE32 GUI.
+To execute it, call the menu command "File-->Run Script..." from the TRACE32 GUI.

 ```cpp
 SYStem.Down